God’s School of Life

 “Therefore tell the house of Israel that this is what the Lord GOD says: It is not for your sake that I will act, O house of Israel, but for My holy name, which you profaned among the nations to which you went.”
 Ezekiel 36:22 KJV

-This is where we are heading in the great Day of the Lord which is upon us.
+We do not get what we deserve because God knows we cannot change ourselves to be like Him.
+We cannot really know His ways by our carnal reasoning.
+We are heading into holiness as the great Day of the Lord is unfolding.
 We are to be like Him, perfected by the trials and tribulations of this life, just as Jesus was.
-These are not somehow sent outside of God’s permission, but created and designed by Him to perfect a people for His name’s sake.
-Maturity brings a love of the education we are getting from Father God.
-As we seek Him daily, it becomes our most favorite thing to do.
+Trials and tribulations are not somehow sent outside of God’s permission, but created and designed by Him to perfect a people for His name’s sake.

 “Thus said Yahweh: Let not the wise boast himself in his wisdom, nor let the mighty boast himself in his might, let not the rich boast himself in his riches,